It’s thanks to people like you that we are able to save lives, and we are so grateful for your generosity.

 A miracle in Mogadishu

 You only have to look at these two photos of five-year-old Yasmiin* from Somalia to see the very tangible difference that your support has made to her health and well being.
-In March of this year, she arrived at a Concern emergency nutrition clinic in Mogadishu with her mum, Aamiina Hassan*.
+In March 2017, she arrived at a Concern emergency nutrition clinic in Mogadishu with her mum, Aamiina Hassan*.
 As you can see, little Yasmiin was emaciated and distraught, weighing just 27lbs.

 With your support, our team kicked into action to treat her.
 Aamiina was given on-the-spot training in how to feed her with a special high nutrition food supplement and told to return to the clinic for weekly checkups over the following two months.
 Happily, Yasmiin responded well to the emergency feeding programme and then to our follow-up supplementary regimen.
 After 11 weeks, she weighed close to what a healthy young girl of her age should, and her child-like appetite for life had returned.
 Yasmiin's joyful smile and healthy, beaming face in the second photo say it all.